 - 12.1 Well-kept records are essential to good child protection practice.
 The College is clear about the need to record any concerns held about a child or children within the College, the status of such records and when these records should be passed over to other agencies. - 12.2 Any member of staff receiving a disclosure of abuse, or noticing signs or indicators of abuse, must make an accurate record as soon as possible, noting what was said or seen, putting the event in context, giving the date, time and location.
 All records will be dated, signed and will include the action taken.
 (See Appendix 2.)
 Making the record should not delay referring the disclosure to the Designated Safeguarding Lead or appropriate authority. - 12.3 These notes are kept in a confidential file, which is separate to other files, and stored in a secure place.
-In the same way, notes are kept of any student who is being monitored for child protection reasons. - 12.4 If a student transfers from the College, these files, where appropriate, will be securely forwarded to the student's new school marked 'confidential' and for the attention of the receiving school's Designated Safeguarding Lead. - 12.5 Schools must ensure they are GDPR compliant when handling student's data.
+In the same way, notes are kept of any student who is being monitored for child protection reasons. - 12.4 If a student transfers to the College, we will liaise with partner organisations (such as the setting/school/ organisation previously attended by the child) to ensure any safeguarding records are shared on transition and within 5 days for an in year transfer or within 5 days of the start of the new term. - 12.5 If a student transfers from the College, these files, where appropriate, will be securely forwarded to the student's new school marked 'confidential' and for the attention of the receiving school's Designated Safeguarding Lead.